dev-lawrence/furniq-website/Notes.md

 <!-- HERO SECTION -->

-- Add a video as bg or also try picture and see what works
-- Add hero text and cta button
 <!-- HEADER AND NAVIGATION SECTION -->

 - Add image to show when the cart is empty.
 - remove continue shopping button
 - style the nav menu